ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-anchor-hld.md

 This is a fairly straightforward execution of our custom column type pattern.
 The anchor column will use two fields from the data records: one for the link's visible text (the "label") and one for the url (the "href").
 The column configuration will contain the rest of the native anchor parameters: `hreflang`, `ping`, `referrerpolicy`, `rel`, `target`, `type`, and `download`.
 The assumption is that these should be the same for each link of a given column (if used at all).
 An alternative would be to have a `*FieldName` property for each of the native anchor parameters, but that seems unlikely to be useful.

+If a table record is missing a href value a text span will be rendered rather than a link.

 The column will also take an optional `placeholder` value to use when a record does not define a label.

 *   _Element name_: `nimble-table-column-anchor`